 Bottom line: DIY security systems require a significant time, money, and resources investment as well as in-depth expertise to maintain a highly secure environment—and the challenges only grow as services expand in scope and volume.
 Crypto-asset service providers evaluating a DIY approach should consider whether this is the optimal choice for their organizations’ operations and risk management strategy for the long term.

 From a top-down view, the benefits of DIY systems are short-term – and don’t outweigh the cons.
-Stay tuned for our next article examining the benefits and detriments of working with a SaaS vendor for digital asset service security.
+Learn more on examining the benefits and detriments of working with a SECaaS vendor for digital asset service security.